remojansen/ts-firebase-chess/README.md

 # ts-firebase-chess
-An online chess game implemented in TypeScript + Firebase with a custom framework inspired by Redux
+An online chess game implemented in TypeScript + Firebase